Meet Our Team

 Pam Shooner has been using performing arts for fun and function throughout her entire life.
 Realizing the power of using arts in education, Pam fused her passion for performing arts with an extensive teaching career at New York’s Developmental Disabilities Institute, notable homed-based intervention programs, the University of Cincinnati College Conservatory Preparatory Program’s Special Learner’s Division, and has received teaching certifications from the Ohio Department of Education as and Intervention Specialist and Theatre Arts Specialist for grades PreK through 12.
 In addition to launching this organization, Pam performs professionally in local theatre productions.

-Danielle Helton is the Office Manager and a teacher for Dramakinetics.
-She graduated from Miami University with a degree in Kinesiology and Health, focusing on children and youth.
+Danielle Helton joined Dramakinetics in 2014 to bring her dance and movement expertise to the team and gradually moved up to Operations Coordinator then Executive Director.
+She graduated from Miami University with a degree in Kinesiology and Health, focusing on children and youth development.
 Danielle has trained in tap, ballet, and jazz since the age of three and is passionate about sharing her love of dance with children and adults alike.
-She has competed at the national level and has been teaching dance for over seven years.
-Besides dancing Danielle enjoys leading group fitness classes, spending time with her family, and volunteering at her church.
+She has competed at the national level and has been teaching dance for over 14 years.
+Besides dancing Danielle enjoys spending time with her family, leading group fitness classes, and volunteering in the community.

 Colin Thornton is the head acting instructor at Children’s Theatre of Mason.
 He has directed many shows for children at Town Hall Theatre in Centerville, OH.
 He is an actor and board member for Center Stage Players in North College Hill.
 Colin is a graduate of the Western Kentucky University theatre department, where he founded HappyGAS, an improv troupe that is still thriving 16 years later.
 He studied, performed and directed at Chicago’s best schools of improv comedy.